Mendral

 An LLM call that fails costs you the entire accumulated context if you have to start over.
 A GitHub API call that times out after you've already spent 30 seconds on an Opus reasoning step is expensive to retry from scratch.
 The failure modes compound: rate limits, network timeouts, API errors, malformed LLM output, context window overflows.

-We break our agent functions into steps at every boundary that can fail: LLM calls, API calls, database writes, sandbox operations.
+We break agent functions into steps at every boundary that can fail: LLM calls, API calls, database writes, sandbox operations.
 Each step is individually retried with configurable backoff.
-This is the difference between an agent that works in demos and one that runs reliably on production CI for teams processing hundreds of thousands of jobs per week.
+The agent doesn't crash on transient failures, doesn't redo expensive LLM calls because a downstream API hiccupped, and doesn't lose state when infrastructure restarts.

 A single Mendral investigation traced in Inngest.
 Each step is independently retried.
 LLM calls take 3-8 seconds.
 Tool calls return in under a second.